 CCTV - Do It Yourself Tutorial

-- resolution (380 TV lines is a standard, ultra high starts from 480 TVL)
+- resolution (380 TV lines is a low, 480-580 is a standard resolution and ultra high starts from 600 TVL and up)

 - LUX rating, amount of light needed for camera to work properly.
 1 LUX equals light produced by one candle.
 Today’s cameras are rated usually below 1 LUX.
 0.01 LUX means basically Day & Night camera, Infrared Cameras need no light at all since they are produce infrared beam, so they rated 0.0 LUX.